 To get the best out of your solar panels, it would be most efficient to bypass the solar controller on the panels if using a DC2DC charger with an inbuilt solar controller to charge batteries.

-Just remember to ensure that the solar controller is in the circuit if going directly from panels to your battery.
+Just remember to ensure that the controller is in the circuit if going directly from the panels to your battery.
 Solar panels without a controller that are connected directly to your battery will cause significant damage.

 I’M NOT SURE WHAT TO DO!

-It is best to contact a supplier/installer who is familiar with all parts of the your 12V electrical system as there are a number of decisions that need to be made in conjunction with your whole system.
+It is best to contact a supplier/installer who is familiar with all parts of your 12V electrical system as there are a number of decisions that need to be made in conjunction with your whole system.
 And it’s easier and cheaper to get it right the first time!